SinianDragon/ComputerVision/README.md

-This repository include many codes that i worte during my first procees of learning Computer-Vision escpecially deep-learning method.
+This repository include many codes that i worte during my first procees of learning Computer-Vision escpecially deep-learning models.
 In memory of my first Computer-Vision Leanring